-Encyclopaedia Britannica [10] gives the following definition for AR: "Augmented reality, in computer programming, is a process of combining or 'augmenting' video or photographic displays by overlaying the images with useful computer-generated data."
-The start of this domain came in 1968 with Microsoft's wireframe drawings that showcased the prototype for Hololens [28].
-In 1990, the term "Augmented Reality" was coined by Tom Caudell [2], a Boeing researcher, followed in 1994 by the first AR theater production by Julie Martin which featured performances around virtual objects [11].
-An open-source development toolkit named ARToolKit was introduced in 2009 by Hirokazu Kato [33], which was succeeded by Apple's ARKit [34] and Google's ARCore [20] for the creation of iOS and Android applications.
-Three main industries stand out eCommerce, marketing, and gaming.
+Encyclopaedia Britannica gives the following definition for AR: "Augmented reality, in computer programming is a process of combining or 'augmenting' video or photographic displays by overlaying the images with useful computer-generated data."
+The start of this domain came in 1968 with Microsoft's wireframe drawings that showcased the prototype for Hololens as presented by Silvennoinen (2017).
+In 1990, the term "Augmented Reality" was coined by Tom Caudell as described by Arth et al. (2015), a Boeing researcher, followed by the first AR theater production by Julie Martin that featured performances around virtual objects as explained by Gandolfi et al. (2018), in 1994.

+An open source development toolkit named ARToolKit was introduced in 2009 by Hirokazu Kato and presented in detail by Wang & Zhang (2015), which was succeeded by Apple's ARKit - Wang (2018) and Google's ARCore - Linowes & Babilinski (2017) - for the creation of iOS and Android applications.
+Three main industries that can benefit from AR technology stand out eCommerce, marketing, and gaming.

-The appeal to games that employ Augmented Reality technology is that the player is actually the character, he/she does not just play as the character.
-Therefore, the level of immersion is bigger and enjoyment - higher.
-For example, Disney and Lenovo teamed up to create the "Star Wars: Jedi Challenges" [30] that brings the fans of this franchise closer to their beloved characters by allowing them to maneuver lightsabers and fight Darth Vader.
-Lego is another company that built an AR application using Apple's ARKit [19].
+The appeal of games that employ Augmented Reality technology is that the player is actually the character, he / she does not just play as the character.
+Therefore, the level of immersion in bigger and the enjoyment is higher.
+For example, Disney and Lenovo teamed up to create the "Star Wars: Jedi Challenges" (2018) that brings the fans of this franchise closer to their beloved characters by allowing them to maneuver lightsabers and fight Darth Vader.
+Lego is another company that has build an AR application using Apple's ARKit.
 In it, the players can combine Lego bricks with virtual elements for a game of dragons versus robots for example.

-Another possible application for AR in gaming is represented by Merge's 6DoF Blaster [13] that uses the smartphone to create digital targets that the users can shoot at.
-Even though at first glance this device is a plastic gun that uses a phone with AR capabilities, the freedom of movement that allows the player to move unrestricted in the real world is what makes players enjoy it a lot.
+Another possible application for AR in gaming, presented by Arnhem (2018), is Merge's 6DoF Blaster that uses a smartphone to create digital targets that the users can shoot at.
+Even though at first glance this device is a plastic gun which uses a phone with AR capabilities, the freedom of movement that allows the player to move unrestricted in the real world is what makes players enjoy it a lot.
+A more complex application is presented by Pinzariu & Iftene (2016) in the form of a multiplayer game where players control a Sphero robotic ball to complete tasks like collecting diamonds, teleportation or finding a treasure.

-Studies have shown that these types of game promote healthy behaviors and improve children's emotional health.
-AR technology has also proven to be effective in the educational field by teaching in school subjects such as archaeology, anthropology, and geography [6].
+Studies have shown that these types of games promote healthy behaviors and improve children's emotional health.
+AR technology has also proven to be effective in the educational field by teaching in school subjects such as archaeology, anthropology, and geography, as presented by Das et al. (2017).
+Chitaniuc & Iftene (2018) created an AR application with the aim of helping students in secondary school learn the geography of Europe.
+Păduraru & Iftene (2017) present an implementation of an AR tower defense video game which uses elements like keyboard and mouse interaction together with cardboard drawings for the game map, with the end goal of teaching students the A\ search algorithm.

 The Augmented Reality domain has some limitations that researchers strive to surpass.
-Work is carried on for creating a flawless virtual world in which orientation and direction adjust rapidly, with no errors or in which the player's movements are mapped in real time.
+Work is carried oout for creating a flawless virtual world in which orientation and direction adjust synchronously with no errors or in which the player's movements are mapped in real time.
+We aim to present the available technology with a hands-on experiment and present some of the available tools for developers.